No matching keywords found.

 I’m trying to conduct research that’s easily understandable, even for those without advanced prior knowledge.

-Center for Preventive Medical Sciences
+Center for Preventive Medical Sciences, Chiba University

 LecturerI have a keen interest in the comprehensive analysis of environmental chemicals using mass spectrometry and in studying the health effects of chemical exposure through metabolome analysis.
 My goal is to elucidate the biological mechanisms by which the diverse array of chemicals in the environment impacts human health.